mGSTEP is an implementation of NeXT's OPENSTEP

 specification which evolved into Apple's Cocoa Objective-C frameworks.

-It is designed for use in embedded devices and includes GUI frameworks that provide support for X11 and direct rendering to the Linux frame buffer.
+It is designed for use in embedded devices and includes GUI libraries that provide support for X11 and direct rendering to the Linux frame buffer.

 Better maintained options exist (see below) and should be considered for all new projects.

 Cocotron is the basis for several Mac OS X applications ported to Windows.